chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/04-Objects.md

 This pattern works for property names that are known ahead of time and can be represented with a string literal.
 If, however, the property name `"first name"` were contained in a variable (as in the previous example) or had to be calculated, then there would be no way to define that property using an object literal in ECMAScript 5.

-In ECMAScript 6, computed property names are part of the object literal syntax, and they use the same square bracket notation that has been used to reference computed property names in object instances.
+<u>In ECMAScript 6, computed property names are part of the object literal syntax, and they use the same square bracket notation that has been used to reference computed property names in object instances</u>.
 For example:

 ```js
 var lastName = "last name";